The wonders of the Yorkshire countryside await, so put your walking boots on and start exploring.

 The Staithes and Port Mulgrave Circular

 If you want a picture-perfect day by the sea, head to the quaint village of Staithes.
-This 6.5 mile route is one of the best coastal walks in Yorkshire and it starts with an idyllic mix of narrow ginnels, multi-coloured houses and North Sea vistas before you head along the clifftops to your second destination, the fishing town of Port Mulgrave.
+This 4-mile route is one of the best coastal walks in Yorkshire and it starts with an idyllic mix of narrow ginnels, multi-coloured houses and North Sea vistas before you head along the clifftops to your second destination, the fishing town of Port Mulgrave.
 You can enjoy stunning views of the cliffs of Boulby, before you make your way back to the start by going inland via Hinterland and Borrowby Dale.
 When you’re done, visit the Captain Cook Inn for a pint and a hearty dose of pub grub.

 The Staithes to Port Mulgrave Circular walk starts at Bank Top Car Park, Staithes, Saltburn, North Yorkshire, TS13 5AD.

-Brontë Country is one Yorkshire’s most beautiful areas and this circular walk shows it at its very best.
+Brontë Country is one of Yorkshire’s most beautiful areas and this circular walk shows it at its very best.
 It’s an easygoing 7-mile trek and there’s so much to see.
 You’ll see the place that inspired the family’s literary settings as you pass the flowing streams, awesome moorland and breathtaking views over the Pennine Hills.
 Take a stroll across Haworth Moor, through Penistone Hill Country Park, to reach the Brontë Waterfall then stop and take it in, before you visit Top Withens, the basis for Wuthering Heights, and Lower Laithe Reservoir.
-When you reach the end, call into the Haworth Steam Brewing Co. for a well-earned tipple.
+When you reach the end, call into the Haworth Steam Brewery for a well-earned tipple.